 We are a Statewide Non-profit to Represent Hawaii’s Lodging and Related Industries…

-The Hawai‘i Lodging & Tourism Association is a statewide trade association of lodging properties, lodging management firms, lodging owners, suppliers, and other related firms and individuals.
+The Hawai‘i Lodging & Tourism Association is a statewide trade organization of lodging properties, lodging owners and management companies, suppliers, and related firms and individuals.
+It was founded in 1947 and is now Hawai‘i’s largest private sector

 Members range from the Hilton Hawaiian Village Beach Resort & Spa, with 3,543 rooms, to the four-room Bougainvillea Bed & Breakfast on the Big Island.
 The membership represents local, national, and international companies, including Aqua-Aston Hospitality, Best Western, Castle Hotels & Resorts, Fairmont, Four Seasons, Halekulani, Hilton Hotels, Holiday Inn, HTH Corporation, Hyatt Regency, Marriott, Outrigger Enterprise Group, Prince Resorts, Ramada Inns, The Ritz-Carlton, Sheraton, Starwood, Westin, and Wyndham, to name a few.